kirilamenski/RDroid/README.md

 ## Usage

-To run this programm you need to install [JVM](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and [ADB](https://developer.android.com/studio/releases/platform-tools).
+To run this program you need to install [JVM](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and [ADB](https://developer.android.com/studio/releases/platform-tools).

-Download [jar](https://ufile.io/6evsv) file.
+Download latest JAR file from [release](https://github.com/kirilamenski/RDroid/releases).
 Go to the folder where you downloaded the jar and run the file:
 ```shell
 java -jar ~./RDroid.jar
 ```